yugpsyfer/Playing_with_PyTorch/README.md

-# Playing_with_PyTorch
+# Playing with PyTorch

-Some Pytorch Projects that I have done.
+Some PyTorch Projects that I have done.

+They are just colab notebooks and can be used direcly.